 Salad oil, as needed

-1. Put eggs and honey into the bowl and mix well until the color becomes white.
+1. Put eggs and honey into the bowl and mix well till white.

 2. Mix Water and Baking soda into another bowl and Add to (1).

-3. Add the flour and mix it with rubber spatula.
-Then, move in the fridge for 30 minutes.
+3. Add the flour and lightly mix it with rubber spatula.
+Then, put in the fridge for 30 minutes.

-4. Heat the pan with low heat.
-Pour the salad oil and wipe it off with paper towel when it turns warm.
-Pour the dough into the pan.
-Make 12 mini pancakes.
+4. Heat the pan with medium heat.
+Pour the salad oil and wipe it off with paper towel.
+When it turns warm, pour the dough into the pan.
+Make 4 pancakes at the same time.
+Flip the pancake and wait another 30 seconds. *Repeat another 2 times to make 12 pancakes total.